Uluru & Surrounds7-day itinerary

 Mt Conner is not quite as famous as Uluru, but it’s no less remarkable.
 It’s a flat-topped and horseshoe-shaped mountain that stands 300m above the surrounding desert.
 The ancient inland salt lake, Lake Amadeus, is the largest salt lake in the Northern Territory and makes for fantastic photos.

-As the daylight hours wane, enjoy a glass of wine and watch the changing colours of sunset over Mt Conner followed by a three-course Outback dinner prepared by the cook at Curtin Springs.
+As the daylight hours wane, enjoy a glass of wine and watch the changing colours of sunset over Mt Conner followed by a 3-course Outback dinner prepared by the cook at Curtin Springs.

 Curtin Springs stopover